Iuliia Nesterenko

 • Get It Before The Weekend

-A sense of urgency + humor make perfect ingredients for the last offer campaign by Chubbies.
+A sense of urgency + humor make perfect ingredients for the CTA of the last-offer campaign by Chubbies.

 Long CTA button example by Chubbies